 We know you’ve probably raided Pinterest already, but if you can, print those images out and put them here.
 Also include the contact details of boutiques and seamstresses.
 You can also include your favorite attire and shoes here.

 – This section includes all of your guests information.
-If you need a good guest list manager, we have one right here.

 If you’re using an external company, put the details here.
 But, most venues have in-house catering (easier) and you can put the options here, along with a menu or two.
 Be sure to ask your venue (if you have one) if you can hire that ice cream truck you’ve always wanted.